helinwang/dex/commands.md

     any node can join the mining groups providing proof of frozen fund.
 Please see the [White Paper](https://github.com/helinwang/dex/wiki/White-Paper) for details.

-    The command below configures three nodes and three groups with the group threshold set to two.
+    The command below configures three nodes and three groups with the group threshold set to two (group size needs to be around 400 for the network to be safe with a very high probability.
+We are using three for demonstration purpose).
     The BNB native token and the tokens specified in `tokens.txt` are distributed evenly to all the trading accounts insider the `./credentials` folder.